n0raitor/dfir-installer/README.md

 This tool is for educational and testing purposes only.
 I am not the owner of the tools and do not provide licenses to them.

 Use to your own risk and only on virual testing systems.
 I will not take any fault on system damages.

+## Developer Infos:
+`_Create-Scripts.ps1` (In Post-Install-Scripts folder) will this relative Path for the categories and creation of new Post-Install-Scripts `..\..\dfir-installer-selector\dfir-installer-selector.xlsx"`.
+`.\calc-new-tool-list.ps1` will create and update the tool list by checking every installation config (`Installer-Configs`)